Third-party proximity readers

 You'll need to make sure a jumper is in place to set the reader power to 5V for the RX480PLUS (the "Power" option on the sticker, highlighted below).

-The third party reader should be connected to either Reader 1 or Reader 2 on the back of the T2
+The third party reader should be connected to either Reader 1 or Reader 2 on the back of the Smart biometric clock (T2)

 A screenshot of a game